Lamartio/Reaktive-LiveData-Interop/README.md

 # Reaktive-LiveData-Interop
-Interop for working with LiveData and the KMP implementation of Rx
+Interop for working with LiveData and the [https://github.com/badoo/Reaktive](KMP implementation) of Rx.

 ``` Kotlin